highcharts/highcharts/docs/dashboards/dashboards-with-react.md

     <div id="dashboard"></div>
     ```

-    You can refer to the element by its id or you can use the `ElementRef` to get the element.
+    You can refer to the element by its ID or use the `ElementRef` to get it.
-    #### Declare your own HTML structure.
+    #### Declare your HTML structure.
     Read more in the [documentation](https://www.highcharts.com/docs/dashboards/layout-description).

 5. Create a dashboard using the factory function `Dashboards.board`.
 The function takes three arguments:
     - `container` - the element where the dashboard will be rendered, can be an id of the element or the direct reference to the element
     - `options` - the options object for the dashboard
-    - `isAsync` - whether the dashboard should be rendered asynchronously or not- useful when using external data resources
+    - `isAsync` - whether the dashboard should be rendered asynchronously or not- functional when using external data resources

 ## Demos
-See how it works in the demos like below:
+See how it works in the demos below:
 - [basic live example](https://stackblitz.com/edit/stackblitz-starters-xn8e17)
 - [component live example](https://stackblitz.com/edit/stackblitz-starters-sx8crk)
 - [custom layout live example](https://stackblitz.com/edit/stackblitz-starters-g6quez)